Koha-Community/kohadocs/source/cataloging.rst

 |image677|

--  **Note**
+    **Note**

     To make item subfields required in a framework you'll want to edit the 952 field in the :ref:`framework editor <marc-bibliographic-frameworks-label>`.

 Below the add form there are 3 buttons for adding the item

 |image678|

--  Add Item will add just the one item
+-  'Add item' will add just the one item

--  Add & Duplicate will add the item and fill in a new form with the same values for your to alter
+-  'Add & duplicate' will add the item and fill in a new form with the same values for you to alter

--  Add Multiple items will ask how many items and will then add that number of items adding +1 to the barcode so each barcode is unique
+-  'Add multiple items' will ask how many items and will then add that number of items adding +1 to the barcode so each barcode is unique

 Your added items will appear above the add form once submitted